ABC News' Kate Snow Reports: Sens. Barack Obama and Hillary Clinton held a secret meeting Thursday evening in Washington, DC.

 According to a well-placed Democratic source, the meeting was held at the Washington home of Sen. Dianne Feinstein, D-Calif., an early Clinton supporter who lately has been advocating for a joint Obama-Clinton ticket.

 After their meeting the Obama and Clinton campaigns released a joint statement: "Senator Clinton and Senator Obama met tonight and had a productive discussion about the important work that needs to be done to succeed in November."

 Shortly after 10 p.m., a van sped quickly into the side gate of Clinton's home, Whitehaven.
 It was unclear who was inside.
 Sen. Clinton has been invisible to the press corps gathered outside her home all day.
 To attend the meeting at Feinstein's home, she would have had to slip unnoticed past a half-dozen cameras.

 In an unexpected and unprecedented move for the candidate, Obama, D-Ill., shed his traveling press corps as they got on the plane with the understanding that Sen. Obama would join after his local interviews.

 Right before take off, the press corps was informed Obama would not be flying to Chicago.
-Instead, he will be spending the evening in Washington.
+Instead, he would be spending the evening in Washington.

-Communications director Robert Gibbs told the press corps, "He is not going to be in D.C. tonight for awhile, so he wanted to schedule meetings."
+Robert Gibbs, Obama campaign communications director, originally told the press corps, "He is not going to be in D.C. tonight for awhile so he wanted to schedule meetings."

 ABC News' David Chalian, Eloise Harper, Sunlen Miller and Ed O'Keefe contributed to this report.